isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 feldspar and/or plagioclase.
 Includes rocks defined modally in QAPF fields 2, 3, 4 and 5 as alkali feldspar granite, granite, granodiorite or tonalite.
+- Phaneritic crystalline igneous rock consisting of quartz, alkali feldspar and/or plagioclase.
+Includes rocks defined modally in QAPF fields 2, 3, 4 and 5 as alkali feldspar granite, granite, granodiorite or tonalite.

 - **Alternate labels:**
 granitic rock